writetome51/abstract-app-paginator/README.md

-# AppPaginator
+# AbstractAppPaginator

-A TypeScript/Javascript class intended for a real-world web application.
+An abstract TypeScript/Javascript pagination class intended for a real-world web application.
 It automatically batchinates (divides into batches) the full dataset in case it's huge.